forticheprod/fls/docs/content/docs/getting-started/introduction.md

 ## Quick Start

-One page summary of how to start a new AdiDoks project.
+One page summary of how to start to use framels.
 [Quick Start →](../quick-start/)

 ## Go further